NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 1. Once done, your second Microsoft account with email `account2@outlook.com` is free to be associated to your first nuget.org account, `MyNuGetAccount1`.
 Follow the same steps above to change microsoft logins to the second Microsoft account.

 ### Signing in with Microsoft account shows me my email is linked to another Microsoft account
-If you tried to sign in with your microsoft account, say, with email `account1@outlook.com` and you see an error like below:
+If you tried to sign in with your Microsoft account, say, with email `account1@outlook.com` and you see an error like below:
-> The account with email account1@outlook.com is linked with another microsoft account.
+> _The account with email 'account1@outlook.com' is linked with another microsoft account._
 >
-> If you would like to update the linked Microsoft account you can do so from the account settings page.
+> _If you would like to update the linked Microsoft account you can do so from the account settings page._

 **What does the error above mean?**